 For further information on how to configure SharePoint 2010 settings please review Microsoft's articles, such as:

-1. Ensure you have MediaWiki installed in the server where you are publishing,
+1. Make sure you have MediaWiki installed in the server where you are publishing,

 2. Please review the supported MediaWiki and PHP combinations

-3. Check the upload directory has permission set for for creating and editing pages.
+3. Check the upload directory has permission set for creating and editing pages.